RicardoJBarrios/kuoki/packages/environment-angular/src/lib/source/README.md

 };
 ```

-If there are multiple sources inject the Array using `useValue`.
+If there are multiple sources inject an Array using `useValue`.
+The array can contain injectable classes or `EnvironmentSource` instances.

 ```ts
 import { Injectable, Provider } from '@angular/core';